stugen/uhb-live/README.md

 # Uni Bremen Live - video/stream interface

+**This is the develop branch.**
+It contains uncomplete and undocumented code.
+Running it may fail and falls under your own risk.

+For more stable code see the "main"-branch or the releases.

 ## Docker setup
 1. Ensure docker and docker-compose are installed.
 2. Change the configuration in docker-compose.yaml